kenmoini/kenmoini.com/site/content/en/post/2023/03/blog-it-out-getting-started.md

 In the end, you'll get a fully automated and feature-rich blog, doing all the cool things with containers and Kubernetes, and more.
 The series will (probably) go along a little like this:

 - **Getting Started** - *(You are here!)*
-- **Rhymes and Reasons** - What we're building, what we're not doing, and why we're doing or not doing any of it.
+- **[Rhymes and Reasons](./blog-it-out-rhymes-and-reasons)** - What we're building, what we're not doing, and why we're doing or not doing any of it
 - **Hugo-a-go-go** - Setting up the basics of the blog, uploading to GitHub, and some common things to know
 - **Paint It Black** - Themes and how to tame them
 - **Your First Article** - A Hello World of sorts, learning up on Markdown
 - **Tupperware Time** - Containing the blog, pushing to a container registry
-- **Making It Web Scale** - Obligatory time to deploy this static site to a Kubernetes cluster
+- **Making It Web Scale** - Obligatory time to deploy this static site as a simple server, with a container, S3 bucket, GitHub Pages, and a Kubernetes cluster
 - **Bleeping Bots** - Automating the building and delivery with GitHub Actions
 - **The Million Dollar Blog** - Enhancements, upgrades, and next steps